wavefrontHQ/docs/pages/doc/ui_examine_data_v2.md

 See [Displaying Event Overlays in Charts](charts_events_displaying.html#controlling-events-overlays) for details.

-## Navigate to Tracing Data from Charts
+## Navigate to the Tracing UI from Charts
-If your chart is based on a metric that has the `application` and `service` [point tags](query_language_point_tags.html), you can view your Tracing information by following the steps given below:
+If your chart is based on a metric that has the `application` and `service` [point tags](query_language_point_tags.html), view your tracing information by following the steps given below:
-1. On your chart, click the vertical ellipsis menu in the far right corner, select **Traces**.
+1. On your chart, click the vertical ellipsis menu in the far-right corner, click **Traces**, and click a preferred service.
   ![charts to tracing](images/metrics_to_traces_on_charts_v2.png)

-  **Note**:Don't see **Traces**?
-That's because you don't have the the `application` and `service` point tags in your metric.
-Make sure to add these tags to the metrics that are already sent to Wavefront.
+    {% include note.html content="Don't see **Traces**?
+That's because you don't have the `application` and `service` point tags in your metric.
+    <br/><br/>These tags are defined when you instrument your application for tracing via [Application tags](tracing_instrumenting_frameworks.html#application-tags).
+If your application is already sending this data into Wavefront, you can add point tags using [Wavefront proxy preprocessor rules](proxies_preprocessor_rules.html#addtag-and-addtagifnotexists)." %}

-2. Next, click the service you want to view the tracing data.
-Now, you are directed to the tracing UI, which provides details about the trace, the spans within the trace, and RED metrics for the specific service.
+2. Next, you are directed to the tracing UI.
 For more information, see [Explore Traces](tracing_ui_overview.html#explore-traces).

 ## Do More!